ahviky02/ahviky02/README.md

 ## 👨‍💻 About Me

 <!-- Add a brief introduction about yourself -->
-I'm a software developer at Kandid Technologies as a Coldfusion Developer and Software Developer.
+I'm a software developer at Kandid Technologies as a Junior Software Developer.
 I have a passion for learning new technologies and solving problems.
 I enjoy working on open-source projects and collaborating with other developers.

 - 🔭 I’m currently working on **Email-Talk**
 - 🌱 I’m currently learning **ReactJs, NodeJs, Python, MySQL**